 Before you make an offer, you should check that you're dealing with the true owner of the vehicle.
 If your seller doesn't have the title, the title has a lien, or they aren't the registered owner, you could be stuck with a car you can't register or legally drive.
-Use KeySavvy to verify your seller's identity and vehicle ownership before paying for the car.
+KeySavvy will verify your seller's identity and vehicle ownership before you pay for the car.
 For more tips, read our guide on safely buying a car from a private seller.

 About Andrew Crowell